My First Programmer Analyst Job Plus Good Luck Betting Horses

-It got to the point where I had one class left to take to get my BA and unfortunately the class I needed was around noontime.
-It wasn’t offered at night and Cal State wasn’t close to where I worked, so I did the only thing I could do.
+It got to the point where I had only one class left in order to get my BA.
+Unfortunately the class I needed was around noontime.
+It wasn’t offered at night and Cal State wasn’t close to where I worked.
+So reluctantly I did the only thing I could do.
 I quit my job to finish college.
 Imagine I had to quit a very good and interesting job to take one lousy class in college.

 Cal State was on the quarter system so three months later I finished school and got my degree.
-Unfortunately only a couple of schools in the US had 4 yr computer science degrees back then, Cal State didn’t but I had the same classes that degree would have offered, but they were considered business classes.
+Unfortunately only a couple of schools in the US had 4 yr computer science degrees back then, Cal State Los Angeles didn’t.
+However, I had the same classes that degree would have offered, but they were considered business classes.

 I Searched for a Computer Programmer Job

-I looked and looked for any programming job I could find, but none seemed to be available.
+I looked long and hard for any programming job I could find, but none seemed to be available.
 I did have a disadvantage, besides being a minority.
 I was much older than most new college graduates.
 I was 31, about 10 years older than most new graduates.

 I doubt that age difference had much importance since that was still considered relatively young.
 No, that age probably wasn’t too important.
-Paid experience meant you were already trained and seasoned in programming and that’s what employers were looking for.
+Paid experience meant you were already trained and seasoned in programming.
+That’s what employers were looking for.
 That field has a learning curve even if you had a degree in it.

-I had sent out a lot of resumes and searched the numerous job listings in the Los Angeles times for programmers.
+I had sent out a lot of resumes and searched numerous job listings in the Los Angeles times for programmers.
 A normal Sunday paper usually had about 18 -20 pages of programmer ads.
-Several hundreds of ads for programmers, mostly business programmers, but a few scientific programmers as well.
-What a difference compared to today!
+Several hundreds of ads for programmers, mostly business programmers.
+But very few scientific programmers positions were advertised.
+What a difference compared to recent times!

 To make a much longer story short I looked for a programmer position for about a year and a half, but to no avail.
-I was looking for any type of programmer/analyst position I could find.
-During that time I was occupied, however, making good use of my previous and current research on betting horses.
+I was looking for any type of programmer/analyst position I could find, especially in engineering.

 I got so good at picking longshots that I was making a lot more money than I had made as a computer operator – and my previous computer operator job was not what one might call a low paying job.
 I had been doing research on thoroughbred horseracing betting systems for about 3 years so I knew what I was doing.

 I never did land a programmer job or any job during those eighteen months of looking.
 In spite of the money I was making betting on horses, I felt I needed a job and didn’t want to depend on the horses for a living.
-Betting on horses is very inconsistent and things change so that a profitable method of selecting horses usually does not last long.
+Betting on horses is very inconsistent.
+Things change.
+So any profitable method of selecting horses usually does not last long.

 So I said bye bye to going to the race track most days and to a bookie other days.
 I also gave up looking for a programmer analyst position.

-I set my sights back on electronics, which I was also very familiar, having been an electronics technician for a half dozen years or more.
+I set my sights back on electronics, of which I was also very familiar.
+I havd been an electronics technician for a half dozen years or more.
 However, I continued doing research on horseracing systems, and betting when I got the chance.

-Once I made up my mind to go back into electronics I immediately got three interviews that week.
+Once I made up my mind to go back into electronics I immediately went on three job interviews that week.
 I was offered an electronics technician job at each company.
-I chose the company in El Monte, California, close to where I lived.
+I chose Hoffman Electronics, an aviation company in El Monte, California, close to where I lived.
 That job also happened to be the most complicated and challenging job offer.

 I Landed a Senior Electronics Technician Position